cwitkowitz/amt-tools/README.md

 ```

 ##### Cloning Repository
-Recommended for running examples or making experimental changes.
+Recommended for running example scripts or making experimental changes.
 ```
 git clone https://github.com/cwitkowitz/amt-tools
 pip install -e amt-tools
 ```

-# Usage
+## Usage
 This repository can be used for many different purposes.
-Please see each subpackage for more information.
+Please see the ReadMe within each subpackage for more information.

-Additionally, several papers are implemented under the ```examples``` subdirectory in standalone scripts which utilize the framework.
+Additionally, several papers are implemented under the ```examples/papers``` subdirectory in standalone scripts which utilize the framework.